AP Art Summer Assignment 2021

 -Try to investigate at least three general “themes” (or as many as you’d like!) that interest you that you could potentially use as a Sustained Investigation for your AP portfolio when you are creating these weekly sketches

-- 2 fully resolved pieces IN OR OUT your sketchbook – 100 points
+- 2 fully resolved pieces- One IN AND one OUT your sketchbook – 100 points

 -Two finished pieces that revolve around a THEME of your choice- ***each piece should surround a different theme